Log Stain Failure

 The logs also look like they weren't peeled very deep.
 This process is not my visual favourite style because they seem to darken quickly.
 Also "close to the bark" wood doesn't seem to absorb stain well.
 The outer area of the tree is very hard.

 Most products don't fail in 7 months.
 This is most likely the result of poor stain application.
 Do it right the first time or expect a big bill later on.
-Logs are organic material.
+Logs are an organic material.
 We need to seal and protect them.

 Can this be fixed?
 Yes, but it will cost a lot more money now to fix this very serious problem.
 I would strip it and start over.